MikeARiv/mikeariv.github.io/EnhancementThree.md

 This artifact was initially created in CS340, back in October of 2021, to showcase the ability to query from a MongoDB.
 The initial commit did not have full functionality with queries.
 For this reason the enhancement was needed to ensure usability.

 This enhancements was selected to showcase Create, Read, Update and Delete functionality in databases.
+Additional information related to MongoDB is assessed in the additional database showcase.

 Specific highlights: